I defrosted more pita bread than my kids wound up eating, and the leftovers were getting stale. Sound familiar?

 “If it’s like an Italian vinaigrette, it’s an amazing marinade for any vegetable.”
 Brush it on chicken thighs or burgers before grilling.
 Add it to soup.

 Lightner should know.
-In her new book “Scraps, Peels and Stems” (Skipstone Press) she offers good advice and recipes for how to waste less food, especially going into the holiday season.
-We need those skills; the Environmental Protection Agency estimates that as much as 40 percent of America’s food is squandered.
+In her book “Scraps, Peels and Stems” (Skipstone Press) she offers good advice and recipes for how to waste less food, especially going into the holiday season.
+We need those skills; the Environmental Protection Agency estimates that as much as 40 percent of America’s food,

 Why bother fighting waste, when life is busy enough and Seattle offers curbside composting?
 In the small picture as well as the big one, cutting food waste saves money.
 It helps the environment.
 Ultimately, it helps battle hunger.